This is a follow-up post to my post: Marine Corps Marathon (2013 – Very Early Planning).

 I also want to be able to walk in to work the next day without limping or complaining about my aches and pains!
 I have a small strip of metal and two screws in my right foot from a surgery 3 years ago.
 It doesn’t cause problems with the shorter runs I do any more.
 A couple of years ago it used to swell up every time I ran, but at least that problem has cleared up.
 I am afraid that I will have issues when I try to run further.
 For training I may try to replace some of the recommended running with time on the elliptical machine in the gym.
 I know I can’t replace all the miles that I’ll have to run, but if I can avoid some of the impact training I may be able to avoid issues that affect my ability to train.

 There are several interesting websites that show up in Google results for “training for a marathon”.
 MarathonRookie.com has training programs for both the half and full marathon.
 The training advice and mileage table for a 10 week training program for the half marathon look good.
 I like to keep things simple, so I like the straight forward explanations in the post, The World’s Simplest Marathon Training Plan.
 Since I’m over 50 I decided to add that into my search criteria.
 I found a post on LiveStrong.com – How to Train for Running at 50 Years Old.
+(Update March 2016.
+They have updated this post and my critcisms no longer apply, now it has reasonable advice, and an appropriate pictue.
+The following comments apply to the original post.)
 I can say right away that the picture of a much older couple, definitely not anywhere near fifty, made me wonder about the age of the person who wrote the article.
 Much of the advice also seemed to be targeted to much older runners.
 I would give them a break if the article was for “over 50” instead of “at 50”.
 Osteoporosis, really?
 While there may be some instances of this in 50 year olds, the information I could find pointed to an age closer to 65-75 years old before this should be a concern.
 Much of the advice is good for runners of any age.
 I did see a validation of my thought to replace some of my runs with other aerobic training in this post though.

 For Marine Corps Marathon registration information I went to the official Marine Marathon registration page for the 2012 race.
 The registration for the 2012 Marine Corps Marathon opened in early March and is already closed.
 From what I’ve read in other places this usually happens within hours!
 For 2012, there are still some ways to register, but for the most part the race is closed out.
 For next year I will monitor the opening day for registration closely and will consider running any earlier race that offers a “golden ticket” for the MCM in the same way that the 2012 Irish Sprint 10K did.
 I do not want to have to wait until 2014 to run in the Marine Corps Marathon, and I really don’t want to do a different marathon.